 - The trust and certain funds may invest in securities rated below investment grade and considered to be "junk" securities.
 These securities are considered to be speculative and are subject to greater market and credit risks.
 Accordingly, the risk of default is higher than investment grade securities.
-In addition, these securities may be more sensitive to interest rate changes and may be more likely to make early returns of principal. - The trust is considered to be concentrated in securities issued by companies in the financials sector.
-Negative developments in the financials sector will affect the value of your investment more than would be the case in a more diversified investment.
-Companies in the financial sector include banks and their holding companies, investment managers, broker-dealers, insurance and reinsurance companies and mortgage real estate investment trusts ("REITs").
-Financial sector companies are especially subject to the adverse effects of economic recession, decreases in the availability of capital, changes in interest rates, changes in regulations or rules, tax law changes, loan losses, volatility in equity markets, and competition from new entrants in their fields of business. - The trust is not actively managed.
+In addition, these securities may be more sensitive to interest rate changes and may be more likely to make early returns of principal. - The trust is considered to be concentrated in securities issued by companies in the financials and real estate sectors.
+Negative developments in these sectors will affect the value of your investment more than would be the case in a more diversified investment. - Companies in the financial sector include banks and their holding companies, investment managers, broker-dealers, insurance and reinsurance companies and mortgage real estate investment trusts ("REITs").
+Financial sector companies are especially subject to the adverse effects of economic recession, decreases in the availability of capital, changes in interest rates, changes in regulations or rules, tax law changes, loan losses, volatility in equity markets, and competition from new entrants in their fields of business. - General risks of companies in the real estate sector include changes in real estate values, changes in interest rates, changes in tax laws and rates, the impacts of existing and changing government regulations and the general state of the economy. - The trust and certain funds may invest in securities of small and mid-size companies.
+These securities are often more volatile and have lower trading volumes than securities of larger companies.
+Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.